axsh/openvnet/docs/InstallGuide.md

 OpenVNet associates an Open vSwitches port with a database record of the interface table if its `port-name` is corresponded to what you can see by `ovs-vsctl show`.

-Start vna
+### Launch Services

+The OpenVNet's processes(vnmgr, webapi and vna) are registered as upstart job.
+You can launch them by the following commands.
+Several of them may have already been launched in the last sections.

 ```
+# initctl start vnet-vnmgr
+# initctl start vnet-webapi
 # initctl start vnet-vna
 ```

-OpenVNet writes its logs in the /var/log/openvnet directory.
-If there's a problem starting any of the services, you can find its log files there.

-If it launches vna successfully you can see `is_connected: true` by `ovs-vsctl show` such as following.
+The log files are created in the /var/log/openvnet directory.
+See them if something bad happens.
+If the vna is successfully launched you can see `is_connected: true` by `ovs-vsctl show` such as following.

 ```
 fbe23184-7f14-46cb-857b-3abf6153a6d6